 In 2017, first-time buyers were relieved from the duties for transaction below £500,000, but if the buyer already owns a property, or inherits one, he is liable to pay.

 The rise in tax will increase oversea buyers’ operation costs in the region and this can be negative for the realty sector, the political and economic situation.
 It is also worried that it will reduce the inflow of overseas students into the country.
 However, a number of Asia based investors bought, or are concluding transactions, before the new taxes are approved.
 In the last few weeks, some of the wealthy buyers spent approximately £400 millions in central London, notwithstanding, there is an indication of a slowdown in the market.

 The overseas transactions included the £105 million penthouse apartment and flat, which were historically US embassy and Canadian High Commission, and were bought by Chinese buyers.
 A similar property was sold for £50 million - the penthouse overlooking the Queen’s Buckingham Palace to Chinese buyers.

 Scope for properties to grow in 2019

 The average house price growth in the UK may have reached the lowest since May 2013 but the outlook is still highly positive.
 The Nationwide figures find the year-on-year growth was 1.6 percent, where there exists a high scope for price gain, and activities to pick up in 2019 post Brexit.
-Such indications are supported by the Savills forecast that predicts the price will increase by 14.8 percent in the next five years.
+Such indications are supported by the Savills forecast that predicts the price will increase by 14.8 percent in the next five years and UK property.